Effective and compelling communication in the workplace is table stakes in today’s world of work

 4x/week minimum well-being program participation

 2.5x increase in efficiency

 56% of employees reported less stress

-Workplace communication is the core of an effective well-being experience.
-With a corporate communication channel that looks and feels like the apps employees are already using, Limeade customers engage with employees in a two-way experience, where participation is encouraged and recognized.
+Effective communication in the workplace is the core of an effective well-being experience.
+With an internal communications channel that looks and feels like the apps employees are already using, Limeade customers engage with employees in a two-way experience, where participation is encouraged and recognized.
 The benefits go far beyond an informed workforce and into a company where well-being and engagement are baked into the workday.

 “We thought the app would be a big hit with millennials, but we’re finding that employees of all generations have fallen in love with their ability to communicate with it.
 They’re engaged and we’re learning so much

 from having a direct feedback loop with everyone.”

 Claire Haggard, Manager of People Engagement, Wabash National

 Limeade customers can communicate with effective tools to reach employees where they are and wherever they work.
 They can also collect real-time sentiment and feedback using our proprietary listening functionality.
 With Limeade, organizations can easily act on this information with flexible technology to communicate updates through customized channels.

 We have all come to expect a personalized experience from digital platforms — and a well-being program should be no different.
 Limeade offers an immersive human-centered well-being experience as unique as every individual.